ydrive/EasySynth/README.md

 # EasySynth

 EasySynth is an Unreal Engine plugin for easy creation of image datasets from a moving camera, requiring no C++ or Blueprint knowledge.
-It leverages native Unreal Engine components to create compelling machine learning data, without relying on 3rd party tools.
+It leverages native Unreal Engine components to create compelling machine learning datasets, without relying on 3rd party tools.

 The plugin works by automatically starting the rendering of a user-defined level sequence, with different camera post-process settings.
 The outputs are camera poses, including position, rotation, and calibration parameters, together with the following image types: